| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 "other."
 The Nazis believed this was the necessary first step in the process of

+first isolating the Jews and then exterminating them.
 One word can confer dignity; one word can take it away.

 The process of dehumanization begins with the selective use of language.
 In many